 Curly hair is already delicate and more dry than other hair types, so reducing how many chemicals you put on it will help keep it healthier in the long run.

-The pintura technique is similar to balayage, but there is a big difference: Pintura refers to the process of painting each curl individually.
+The pintura technique is similar to balayage, but there is a big difference: Pintura refers to the process of painting each curl individually, without any foil.
 Shari Harbinger, vice president of education at DevaCurl, says pintura “helps create light reflecting highlights that work to boost hair’s brilliance and dimension.”
-This creates a gorgeous “ribbon of light” effect that looks natural.
-Balayage, on the other hand, is used to color larger sections, and the color is applied to the entire strand.
-Since the color is applied individually to each curl, the color (whether it be highlights or lowlights) helps accentuate the natural movement of your hair.
+It creates a gorgeous “ribbon of light” effect that looks natural, because it gives the stylist freedom to paint partial strands, placing color in the perfect places.
+Balayage, on the other hand, is used to color larger sections, and the color is applied to the entire section rather than curl, meaning it's less precise.

 Since, with pintura, the color is applied individually to each curl, the color (whether it be highlights or lowlights) helps accentuate the natural movement of your hair—making for a flawless selfie from any angle.

 Not only does pintura highlight the natural movement and growth of your hair, it also uses significantly less color, which helps to keep your hair super healthy.
 Plus, because it's only "ribbons" of color instead of root-to-end, the regrowth looks very natural, unlike traditional highlighting methods like foils.
 For your first pintura treatment, it's probably best to head to a professional.
 Each curl is individually colored, so it can be hard to do it yourself, especially when you make it to the back of your head.

 Plus, there's less risk of accidentally over-bleaching your strands, which can cause a ton of damage to your hair.